BitCANN/bitcann-contracts/README.md

 #### AuthorizedThreadNFTs
 Each authorized contract's lockingbytecode(Excluding [Domain.cash](#3-domain)) is added to an immutable NFT commitment.
 These immutable NFTs stay with `Registry.cash`.
 Any interaction with the registry must include one of these thread NFTs to create a transaction.
    - `category`: domainCategory
-   - `commitment`: lokingbytecode <35 bytes>
+   - `commitment`: lockingbytecode <35 bytes>

-The Registry Contract has a designated number of threads for authorized contract:
+The Registry Contract has a designated number of threads for authorized contracts:
-- Auction: ~5 thread
+- Auction: ~5 threads
 - Bid: ~5 threads
 - DomainFactory: ~5 threads
 - AuctionNameEnforcer: ~5 threads